Vitamin C: Non-synthesizers

 Some mammals have lost the ability to synthesize vitamin C, including simians and tarsiers, which together make up one of two major primate suborders, Haplorhini.
 This group includes humans.
 The other more primitive primates (Strepsirrhini) have the ability to make vitamin C. Synthesis does not occur in some species in the rodent family Caviidae, which includes guinea pigs and capybaras, but does occur in other rodents, including rats and mice.

 Synthesis does not occur in most bat species, but there are at least two species, frugivorous bat Rousettus leschenaultii and insectivorous bat Hipposideros armiger, that retain (or regained) their ability of vitamin C production.
 A number of species of passerine birds also do not synthesize, but not all of them, and those that do not are not clearly related; it has been proposed that the ability was lost separately a number of times in birds.
 In particular, the ability to synthesize vitamin C is presumed to have been lost and then later re-acquired in at least two cases.
 The ability to synthesize vitamin C has also been lost in about 96% of extant fish (the teleosts).
+Schistosomes (parasitic flatworms) cannot synthesize vitamin C and require it from their hosts in order to produce eggs; in both guinea pigs and in mice genetically engineered to be non-synthesizers, vitamin C deficiency prevents schistosomes from reproducing.
+In mice, it has additionally been found that vitamin C deficiency (even intermittent) prevents schistosomes from causing disease.

 On a milligram consumed per kilogram of body weight basis, simian non-synthesizer species consume the vitamin in amounts 10 to 20 times higher than what is recommended by governments for humans.
 This discrepancy constituted some of the basis of the controversy on human recommended dietary allowances being set too low.
 However, simian consumption does not indicate simian requirements.
 Merck's veterinary manual states that daily intake of vitamin C at 3–6 mg/kg prevents scurvy in non-human primates.
 By way of comparison, across several countries, the recommended dietary intake for adult humans is in the range of 1–2 mg/kg.